The Ultimate List of the Best Things to Do and See in Vancouver including Grouse Mountain, Sasamat Lake, the Sea to Sky

 Try to visit early in the morning during weekdays and you will have the entire place to yourself.
 I was even able to take out the drone and take some epic aerial shots!

 The 13 Best Things to Do and See in Vancouver #08: Greet the Inukshuk for an Unforgettable Sunset of Wonders

 The Inukshuk is a stone statue that is traditionally used by the Inuit people as landmark for navigation.
 Today, you can find many of these statues all over Canada and Vancouver isn’t an exception.

 Located in the west of the city overlooking the English Bay, this Inukshuk statue is amazing for watching unforgettable sunsets and is a favorite meeting point for locals and visitors alike.
 Be sure to arrive early to guarantee a nice spot my friend!

 The 13 Best Things to Do and See in Vancouver #09: Attempt the Via Ferrata in Squamish, Not for the Faint of Heart!

 Ever since I was a little kid, I always wanted to try out the Via Ferrata to feel closer to the mountains that I love.
 Thankfully, this year I had the chance to experience the thrill of the Via Ferrata at the Sea to Sky Gondola near Squamish.

 The folks at Mountain Skill Academy were always super professional to the point where absolutely everyone was having an amazing time without any fear at all.
-Definitively a must do next time you’re in Vancouver!
+It is definitely a must-do next time you’re in Vancouver!

 The 13 Best Things to Do and See in Vancouver #10: Sail around Vancouver Bay and Learn its Secrets

 Vancouver Bay is a very interesting part of the city and sailing around it is a very good way to learn about this wonderful Canadian city of wonders including watching some of its colorful inhabitants such as otters and seals.

 There are basically two ways to cross Vancouver Bay: either by public transportation or by hiring a boat tour (check out some of the best tours to Canada here!) from the pier near Stanley Park.
 In any case, bring some snacks and drinks to fully enjoy this marine adventure!